Accessible Travel Policy

 - Providing safe assistance

-We are conducting a gap analysis, comparing our current course with the new learning outcomes.
-This was finalised in February 2020.
 Our Accessibility Panel will support us to identify any specific outcomes relevant to our unique sleeper service which are important for guests with access needs, for example how to complete a personal emergency evacuation plan.
 We will also conduct a review of what training is in place by our rail replacement suppliers.
-At present we do not provide taxi companies with training, as this is not practical.
+At present we do not provide taxi companies with training, as this is not practical and as a result, we are unable to confirm if they have been trained on Disability Awareness.
 However, if we were to receive a complaint or concern from a guest about a bus or taxi driver’s behaviour we would investigate this thoroughly and establish what training they have received.
 Depending on the circumstances we might offer to share training materials with the company the driver works for.

 - all new staff, including senior and key managers, receive training in the first six outcomes as part of their induction